GUARD10/goit-group-3-final-project/README.md

 - Contacts: `files/contacts`
 - Notes: `files/notes`

-### 7. Select persistence backend (optional)
+### 7. Select persistence type (optional)
 Pickle is used by default.
-To use JSON backend:
+You can switch to the JSON:

 ```pwsh
 # Windows PowerShell